fabianriewe/ArLedger/README.md

 # ArLedger
 Note: This is just a proof of concept
+## About this project
+Ledgers are typically used to record a history of economic and financial activity in an organization.
+Many organizations build applications with ledger-like functionality because they want to maintain an accurate history of their applications' data.
+For example, they might want to track the history of credits and debits in banking transactions, verify the data lineage of an insurance claim, or trace the movement of an item in a supply chain network.
+Ledger applications are often implemented using custom audit tables or audit trails created in relational databases.

+With ArLedger, the history of changes to your data is immutable—it cannot be altered, updated, or deleted.
+And using cryptography, you can easily verify that there have been no unintended changes to your application's data.
 ## Usage
 Note: Use this data as the object for an interaction with the SmartWeave-Contract
 ### Create a table